A portfolio approach to massively parallel Bayesian optimization: Abstract

 \section{Abstract}

 One way to reduce the time of conducting optimization studies is to evaluate designs in parallel rather than just one-at-a-time.
 For expensive-to-evaluate black-boxes, batch versions of Bayesian optimization have been proposed.
-They work by building a surrogate model of the black-box that can be used to select the designs to evaluate efficiently via an infill criterion.
-Still, with higher levels of parallelization becoming available, the strategies that work for a few tens of parallel evaluations become limiting, in particular due to the complexity of selecting more evaluations.
+They work by building a surrogate model of the black-box to simultaneously select multiple designs via an infill criterion.
+Still, despite the increased availability of computing resources that enable large-scale parallelism, the strategies that work for selecting a few tens of parallel designs for evaluations become limiting due to the complexity of selecting more designs.
 It is even more crucial when the black-box is noisy, necessitating more evaluations as well as repeating experiments.
 Here we propose a scalable strategy that can keep up with massive batching natively, focused on the exploration/exploitation trade-off and a portfolio allocation.
-We compare the approach with related methods on deterministic and noisy functions, for mono and multi-objective optimization tasks.
-These experiments show similar or better performance than existing methods, while being orders of magnitude faster.
+We compare the approach with related methods on noisy functions, for mono and multi-objective optimization tasks.
+These experiments show orders of magnitude speed improvements over existing methods with similar or better performance.